ysdn2019/Graduates-List/graduates/erin-dinneen.md

 ---
 path: /work/what-is-this
 graduate: Erin Dinneen
-mainimg: /assets/work/Dinneen_Erin_project3_main.png
+cover: /assets/work/Dinneen_Erin_project3_main.png
-thumbnailimg:
+thumbnail:
 title: What Is This?
 groupmembers:
-fields: Packaging, Print, Typography
+category: Packaging, Print, Typography
 mediumdimensions: Packaging and Typeface Design
 description: A game for the facilitation and examination of meaning-making.
 What Is This? asks participants to interpret meaning into shapes randomly generated through the stacking of plexiglass cards etched with bitmap images.
 These interpretations lead the participant to ask: If what we perceive isn’t inherent to reality, then what is reality, really?
 digitallink: